murat-taskaynatan/Blockdag-Node-Manager/README.md

 The settings form also exposes a memory-pressure auto-restart: enable the toggle and enter a percent value (e.g., `90`) so the manager will restart every discovered node sequentially (60 s between restarts) when host memory usage climbs above that threshold.
 Use it as a safety valve when the OS starts to swap.

-Need a zero-touch install on a fresh host?
+Need a zero-touch install on a fresh host or update to the latest version?
 Use the remote installer:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/murat-taskaynatan/Blockdag-Node-Manager/main/install_nm_from_github.sh \ | sudo bash